shaloo/web3-user-personas/docs/personas/persona-2-nft-collector.md

     * Mostly engaged in EVM-compatible chains but with significant activity expanding to other blockchain universes.

-    * NFT [lending/borrowing is a fast growing segment](https://coinlaw.io/nft-lending-and-borrowing-statistics/) beside simply trading NFTs.
+    * NFT [lending/borrowing is a fast growing segment](https://coinlaw.io/nft-lending-and-borrowing-statistics/) beside basic NFT trading.

 - ## Characteristics